ibexa/documentation-developer/docs/content_management/content_api/managing_content.md

 ### Adding a new Location to a content item

 Every published content item must have at least one Location.
-One content item can have more that one Location, which means it is presented in more than one place in the content tree.
+One content item can have more that one Location, which means it's presented in more than one place in the content tree.

 Creating a new Location, like creating content, requires using a struct,